Tree Ivy (xFatshedera lizei) Indoor Care, Propagation and Problems

 Watering

-Water Tree Ivy thoroughly during the growing season while allowing the top 2 in. of soil to dry a little between waterings.
+Water Tree Ivy thoroughly during the growing season while allowing the top 2 inches of soil to dry a little between waterings.

 Lessen watering during the cold period as growth is minimal at this time but do not allow the soil to dry out completely.